fikri-rakala/learn-git-and-github/README.md

 ## Getting Started

-### What is Git?
+### Introducing Git

-Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
+Git is a version control system that records changes to a file or set of files over time so that you can recall specific versions later.

 Git has three main states that your files can reside in: modified, staged, and committed.